 '''

-p4 protect
+$ p4 protect

+super user svc_tokyo_edge //...

 '''

 Create commit and edge server configurations

 The following steps are needed to configure the commit and edge servers.

 It is best to set the P4NAME and ServerID to the same value: this makes it easy to isolate configuration variables on each server in a distributed environment.